 10. The following incidents MUST always be reported to the Designated Safeguarding Lead:

 a.
-If a child or vulnerable adult is accidentally hurt.
+If an adult at risk injures themselves or is hurt by someone else.

 b.
 If you are concerned that a relationship is developing with a vulnerable adult or child, which could represent an abuse of trust.